davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

     other code.

   call
-    Calls a library function that usually implements the inv:minlat strategy.
+    Calls a library function that usually implements the :samp:`inv:minlat` strategy.
     This gives high code density for ``m5-*media-nofpu`` compilations.